New U.S. literary tourism: read it, watch it, live it

 "Everybody I know has read the book," Hopkins said.
 "We're getting lots of calls from grandmas and grandpas whose grandkids turned them on to the book."

-Fans of the Oscar-winning movie "The Help" and the novel it is based on have flocked to small-town Greenwood, Mississippi, whose neighbourhoods and big houses appeared in the film.
+Fans of the Oscar-winning movie "The Help" and the novel it is based on have flocked to small-town Greenwood, Mississippi, whose neighborhoods and big houses appeared in the film.

 "We have visitors from all 50 states," said Paige Hunt, executive director of the town's convention and visitors bureau.